Integrations

 Initialising

-If you app is using Coldbrew cookiecutter template, initialisation is done automatically.
+If your app is using ColdBrew cookiecutter template, initialisation is done automatically.

 Using